 If you buy a bottle of vodka or join Red Square's elite membership group (yes, you can become a member at a vodka bar), then you will be one of the lucky few to don a fur coat and step foot inside the vodka vault.
 The vault is kept between minus 5 and 5 degrees and there are 24 private vodka lockers for members.
 Wondering where the statue of Lenin's head went?
 You can find it here frozen in a block of ice.

 Looking for the right meal to pair with your vodka?
-Chef Brian Massie and Chef Chris Conlon have created a menu of easy-to-share plates (to satisfy your inner socialist) including tuna tartare, chicken Kiev with bacon brussels sprouts and an extensive caviar selection.
+Chefs Brian Massie and Chris Conlon have created a menu of easy-to-share plates (to satisfy your inner socialist) including tuna tartare, chicken Kiev with bacon brussels sprouts and an extensive caviar selection.

 Red Square will have you saying "Spasiba!" by the end of the night.